• Skip to main content

 For the Frosting and Decoration

-• 125g unsalted butter very soft
+• 125g unsalted butter soft at room temperature

 • 240g icing sugar